-The District and the Union agree that the District Behavior Committee will include equal representation of labor and management appointed by the Superintendent of schools and the MFT President.
+- 6.3.1 Committee Representatives: The District and the Union agree that the District Behavior Committee will include equal representation of labor and management appointed by the Superintendent of schools and the MFT President.
 Labor representatives will include teachers and Educational Service Professionals (ESPs).
-District representatives will include the departments of Safety and Security, Risk Management, Student Support Services, and Special Education.

-Within one month after contract ratification, the District Behavior Committee will meet to discuss worksite safety issues, including:

-- Current processes and procedures the district has in place to address worksite safety and a plan to integrate those processes and procedures - Additional processes and procedures to address safety - Serious, site specific concerns - Intervention strategies

-In addressing workplace safety issues, the District Behavior Committee will consider:

-- precipitous changes in the District Employee Survey on questions of safety - number of calls from the site to 911 - number of complaints of fear for safety of students and teacher by employees - number of calls/concerns of parents for the safety of their students at the site - compilation and summary of complaints by MFT following meetings with staff - adults at the site cannot control the escalation of unsafe student behavior - multiple reports of assaults of student-on-student and student-on-teacher - site behavior plan is either non-existent, not working, or lacks follow-through - district has cited the site for excessive suspensions - Reexamine results, trends of site survey data - Assess the building behavior plan and its implementation. - Survey/interview teachers, students, parents for immediate feedback - Gather and analyze all data regarding incident of student behavior organized by student, location, time-of-day, etc. - Consider intervention strategies, especially for schools experiencing a dangerous or escalating level of unhealthy and unsafe behaviors
+District representatives will include Operational and Security Services, Risk Management, Student Support Services, and Special Education.
+The committee may also bring students onto the committee to get a student perspective of what is happening in schools regarding behavior (et al). - 6.3.2 Meetings: The District Behavior Committee will meet monthly or more often as needed to discuss worksite safety issues, including: - a.
+Current processes and procedures the district has in place to address worksite safety and a plan to integrate those processes and procedures - b.
+Additional processes and procedures to address safety - c.
+Serious, site specific concerns - d.
+Intervention strategies - 6.3.3 Issue Analysis: In addressing workplace safety issues, the District Behavior Committee will consider: - a. precipitous changes in the District Employee Survey on questions of safety - b. number of calls from the site to 911 - c. number of complaints of fear for safety of students and teacher by employees - d. number of calls/concerns of parents for the safety of their students at the site - e. compilation and summary of complaints by MFT following meetings with staff - f. adults at the site cannot control the escalation of unsafe student behavior - g. multiple reports of assaults of student-on-student and student-on-teacher - h. site behavior plan is either non-existent, not working, or lacks follow-through - i. district has cited the site for excessive suspensions - j.
+Reexamine results, trends of site survey data - k.
+Assess the building behavior plan and its implementation. - I. Survey/interview teachers, students, parents for immediate feedback